Enrollment in MHCC

 - Applicants enrolling in a distance education or hybrid program, must complete the “Distance Learning Readiness Assessment” to determine preparedness for succeeding in a distance learning instructional environment.

-All students registering for in-person class sessions after 8/16/21 must show proof of receiving the COVID-19 vaccine to enroll.
+All students registering after 8/16/21 must show proof of receiving the COVID-19 vaccine to enroll.
 To allow the student to develop immunity to the virus, the final dose of the vaccine (2nd dose for Moderna and Pfizer, 1st dose for Johnson & Johnson) must be administered two weeks or more prior to the start of the first-class session.
-Students enrolling in a distance education program are not required to show proof of vaccination.
+This is to keep yourself, your fellow students, and all faculty and staff safe for on-campus study, and it will ensure you are allowed to participate in externship when placement is required for your selected program.

 Negative TB/PPD Screening